Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Conclusion

 \section{Conclusion}

 In this article, we considered a natural extension of the single-leader linear-quadratic MFG in \cite{BCY2} by introducing multiple leaders over a group of followers.
 Depending on whether or not the leaders cooperate, we solved respectively the competitive Nash game and the cooperative Pareto game.
 Under the simplified model proposed in Section \ref{sec:compare}, one can decide which mode of interactions between leaders is more favourable to followers in terms of rendering a smaller optimal cost functional.
 We also extend the comparison result for models which are sufficiently close to the proposed simplified model by an asymptotic analysis.
-Due to intricate interactions between the leaders and followers, a general decisive condition is lacking, which shall be explored in future works.
+Due to intricate interactions between the leaders and followers, a general decisive condition is {essentially absent before our work}. {This article provided the first systematic analysis under a class of preliminary tractable models, and results for more generic models} shall be explored in future works.